 Intelligence is unaffected in children with Stickler syndrome, but some children may develop learning disabilities because of hearing and vision abnormalities.

-Most cases of Stickler syndrome occur due to a familial mutation of a gene inherited as an autosomal dominant trait.
+Most cases of Stickler syndrome occur in families with other members that also have Stickler syndrome, due to a familial mutation of a gene inherited as an autosomal dominant trait.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent.
 The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, chromosome 12q13.11 refers to band 13.11 on the long arm of chromosome 12.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.